Hedychium : how to plant, to grow and care for

 Hedychium ellipticum - Ginger Lily

-This Hedychium is notable for producing fairly short, rounded clusters.
-Flowers are creamy white with prominent, very long red stamens.
+This Hedychium is notable for offering flowering in fairly short, rounded clusters.
+Flowers are creamy-white and bear protruding, very long red stamens.

 • Flowering time October to December